DataCurationNetwork/curation-curriculum/Specialized Data Types/Geospatial/Instructor Notes/3_Common_GIS_Data_Types_Instructor_Notes.md

 3. Click on the three dots next to the Source box

-4. Locate where the data layers are saved and select the SHP file
+4. Locate where the data layers are saved and select the SHP file extension
-    > extension

     1. Select the file Teaching_study_area_cover_type.shp

-    2. In a Shapefile there are multiple file extensions that are
-        > necessary for the program to correctly display the data, more
-        > details about Shapefiles is given in the Module Common GIS
+    2. In a Shapefile there are multiple file extensions that are necessary for the program to correctly display the data, more details about Shapefiles is given in the Module Common GIS Data Types.
-        > Data Types.

 5. Click the “Add” button

 \[Next slide\]

-**17: Slide Title: Adding Vector Data in QGIS (Example Video) (2 minutes)**
+### Slide 17: Slide Title: Adding Vector Data in QGIS (Example Video) (2 minutes)

 If you are comfortable demoing the steps from the previous slide you can skip this slide.
 Or if you are unable to demonstrate the steps you can